Karmabunny/resiz-o-tron/README.md

 digital cameras are too large, taking forever to upload and using a lot of ram when doing a server-side image resize for web use.

-This tool allows for esy bulk residing of images prior to upload into the CMS; although it can be used for other purposes too.
+This tool allows for easy bulk residing of images prior to upload into the CMS; although it can be used for other purposes too.

+We also needed the software to be small for quick downloads, and not have many dependencies.
+This actually allows it to be used without an installer which can allow for quick one-off usage.

 ## Supported operating systems